sopra-fs23-group-33/sopra-client/README.md

 [//]: # (This project is licensed under the MIT License - see the [LICENSE.md]&#40;LICENSE.md&#41; file for details)

 ## Acknowledgments
-We are grateful to Jerome Maier for his consistently helpful guidance and insightful comments
+We are grateful to Jerome Maier for his consistently helpful guidance and insightful comments.